purescript/registry-dev/README.md

   the new publishing flow

 What has happened already:
-- we're not relying on the Bower registry anymore for guaranteeing package uniqueness in the ecosystem.
+- we’re not relying on the Bower registry anymore for guaranteeing package uniqueness in the ecosystem.
   New packages are referenced [in this file](./new-packages.json), while all the packages from the Bower registry are referenced [here](./bower-packages.json)
-- we have drafted how the registry should behave, what's the API, how things will look like, etc (this document)
+- we have drafted how the registry should behave, what’s the API, how things will look like, etc (this document)
 - we set up the first [storage backend](#Storage-backends), maintained by the Packaging Team

 What is happening right now:
-- we're figuring out the last details of [the package `Manifest`](#The-Package-Manifest), which is the big blocker for proceeding further, since it will be baked into all the tarballs uploaded to the storage.
+- we’re figuring out the last details of [the package `Manifest`](#The-Package-Manifest), which is the big blocker for proceeding further, since it will be baked into all the tarballs uploaded to the storage.
 - writing up the [CI code](#The-Registry-CI) to import the Bower packages as described above

 What will happen after this:
-- we'll start using this repo as the source of truth for publishing new package sets
+- we’ll start using this repo as the source of truth for publishing new package sets
-- we'll write the CI code to implement the [Registry API](#The-Registry-API), so that authors will be able to publish new packages (albeit manually at first)
+- we’ll write the CI code to implement the [Registry API](#The-Registry-API), so that authors will be able to publish new packages (albeit manually at first)
 - then implement automation to interact with the API in one package manager (most likely Spago)
-- then only after that we'll adjust package managers to use the tarballs from the Registry in a way that is compliant with this spec.
+- then only after that we’ll adjust package managers to use the tarballs from the Registry in a way that is compliant with this spec.

 ### The Registry CI